Constraining ultralight bosonic dark matter with Keck observations of S2's orbit and kinematics: Methodology

 The stellar orbit in Eq.~\eqref{pN_equation} is a time-dependent second-order differential equation.
 It can be solved with the {\tt DOP853} method~\citep{DOP853} implemented in {\tt SciPy}~\citep{scipy2020} given the initial condition of the star.
 The initial state is defined at the pericenter epoch $t_p$ and the six phase-space coordinates can be transformed from the parameters $(r_p, v_p, I, \Omega, \omega)$ with the Euler rotations:

 The Romer time delay is a time modulation of a signal caused by the propagation of light through the S2 orbit in the $Z$-direction.
 This effect is important for S2 in the Keck data ($-0.5$ days at pericenter and $7.5$ days at apocenter)~\citep{Do:2019txf}.
-Therefore, we account the Romer time delay in our analysis.
-The delay between emission point and the observer on the Earth can be described by
+Therefore, we account for the Romer time delay in our analysis.
+The time delay between the emission point and the observer on the Earth can be described by

 Please note that we have different sign from that of~\citep{Do:2019txf}, since the $Z$ axis here is pointing from the Galaxy center to the Sun.
-The Romer delay in Eq.~\eqref{Romer_delay} can be solved in a iterative way~\citep{Hees2014}.
-In our computation, we only perform one iteration, because the time correction obtained in the second iteration is already very small $\lesssim 20$ minutes.
-On the other hand, the Shapiro time delay and gravitational light deflection of the SMBH are neglected in our work, because they can only yield less than $\sim 5$ minutes and smaller than recent observational uncertainty, see Ref.~\cite{Do:2019txf} in more detail.
+The Romer delay in Eq.~\eqref{Romer_delay} can be solved in an iterative way~\citep{Hees2014}.
+In our computation, we only perform one iteration, because the time correction obtained in the second iteration is already very small ($\lesssim 20$ minutes).
+On the other hand, the Shapiro time delay and gravitational light deflection of the SMBH are ignored in our work, because they can only yield less than $\sim 5$ minutes and smaller than recent observational uncertainty, see Ref.~\cite{Do:2019txf} in more detail.

-Once we setup Eq.~\eqref{pN_equation} with the initial conditions, the phase-space coordinate of S2 at any time $t$ can be predicted.
+Once we set up Eq.~\eqref{pN_equation} with the initial conditions, the phase-space coordinate of S2 at any time $t$ can be predicted.
 To compare with the observations, we convert the coordinate to the right ascension (\texttt{R.A.}) $\alpha$, declination (\texttt{Dec.}) $\delta$ and radial velocity (RV) $v_r$ with

-where $t_{\rm J2000}$ is a reference epoch J2000.0, the four parameters $\alpha_{\rm BH}, \delta_{\rm BH}, v_{\alpha}, v_{\delta}$ are the offset and linear drift relative to the reference frame center, and $v_r$ is a constant velocity offset in the measurement of radial velocities.
+where $t_{\rm J2000}$ is a reference epoch J2000.0, the four parameters $\alpha_{\rm BH}, \delta_{\rm BH}, v_{\alpha}$, and $v_{\delta}$ are the offset and linear drift relative to the reference frame center, and $v_{r0}$ is a constant velocity offset in the measurement of radial velocities.
 The third term of radial velocity is the correction of relativity (the transverse Doppler shift and the gravitational redshift), which has been detected in~\cite{GRAVITY:2018ofz,Do:2019txf,GRAVITY:2020gka}.
 The last term $\Delta V_r$ is the effect of frequency shift induced by the scalar cloud which is the main difference from the usual DM halo.
-The frequency shift can be observed through the radial velocities.
-It is related to the coupling constant ($\beta$ for higgs portal, $g$ for photon portal) and the DM density where the radiation is produced as illustrated in Eq.~\eqref{higgs_shift} and Eq.~\eqref{photon_shift}.
+This frequency shift can be observed through the radial velocities.
+It is related to the coupling constant ($\beta$ for Higgs portal, $g$ for photon portal) and the scalar field density, which has been discussed in Eq.~\eqref{higgs_shift} and Eq.~\eqref{photon_shift}.